ADMINISTRATIVE REGULATION – 5145.71

 Upon dismissal, the Title IX Coordinator shall promptly send written notice of the dismissal and the reasons for the dismissal simultaneously to the parties, and shall inform them of their right to appeal the dismissal of a formal complaint or any allegation in the complaint in accordance with the appeal procedures described in the section “Appeals” below.
 (34 CFR 106.45)

-If a complaint is dismissed on the grounds the conduct does not constitute sexual harassment as defined by Title IX (34 CFR 106.30), the conduct may still be addressed pursuant to AR 4030 - Nondiscrimination in Employment as applicable.
+If a complaint is dismissed on the grounds that the alleged conduct does not constitute sexual harassment as defined in 34 CFR 106.30, the conduct may still be addressed pursuant to BP/AR 1312.3 - Uniform Complaint Procedures as applicable.